Wizarysan/warp-woolly-cook/README.md

 # this challenge's requirements

-The react app should have 2 page:
+The react app should have 2 pages:
 - a top page (route: '/') for displaying/searching a list of TODO items
-- a "todo details" (route: '/todos/<todo item number>') page to display the details of a todo item
+- a "todo details" (route: '/todos/<todo item number>') page to display the details of a specific todo item

 ### Top page requirements